emon5369/Village-Care_Network/README.md

 ## Project Overview
 Village-Care Network is a Java-based social development platform designed to bridge the gap between donors, volunteers, and rural communities.
 The system empowers underprivileged villagers by providing resources, opportunities, and direct connections to those who can help.

-The platform aims to alleviate poverty and foster sustainable development through a transparent donation system, effective volunteer management, and a user-friendly interface tailored to the needs of all stakeholders.
+The platform aims to alleviate poverty and foster sustainable development through a transparent donation system, effective volunteer management, and a user-friendly interface tailored to the needs of the villagers.

 ---